PulpGroup/Realistic-Colonies/README.md

 Realistic-Colonies
 ==================

-A Garry's Mod addon that allow you to create and manage your own colony of antlions and headcrabs
+A Garry's Mod addon that allows you and your friend to create and manage your own colony of antlions and headcrabs/zombies.